 Use Provisioned Throughput

-This page explains how to control overages or bypass Provisioned Throughput and how to monitor the usage of Provisioned Throughput.
+This page explains how Provisioned Throughput works, how to control overages or bypass Provisioned Throughput, and how to monitor usage.

 Control overages or bypass Provisioned Throughput